 We here at BinWise are proudly in the business of wine lists.
 We peruse them with great interest when dining.
 We look at wine menu apps when we’re bored.
 We think critically about what makes a good wine list great.
 And, of course, we help bars and restaurants across the country transform their wine lists.
 By using a QR code for a restaurant menu or wine list.
 Menus turn from inconvenient, expensive, and dirty paper scraps to nimble, clean QR code menus.

 We love looking at wine lists because it helps us keep our finger on the pulse of what great wine programs are doing.
 And that allows us to create the best possible products for the bars and restaurants we work with.
+Be it wine inventory spreadsheets or 360-degree digital beverage inventory solutions like BinWise Pro.
 But there are a whole heck of a lot of amazing wine lists out there, so we did ourselves a favor.
 And, by extension, maybe we did fellow wine list enthusiasts a favor.

 We wanted to qualify all the wine lists out there, to get a better picture of what works and what doesn’t.
 So we set out to uncover two things.

 First, what the most popular wine lists in America are.
 That tells us that these wine lists are actively sought out and there’s something to learn from them.
 And second, what the best wine lists in the country are.
 If a wine list or digital wine list is consistently highly-rated by the greater wine community, they’re obviously doing something right.
 And, again, we can learn from that.

 Below are some of the findings.
 In each section, we briefly explain the methodology, provide some results, then link out to posts that address each study further.
 We hope you find it as enlightening as we did.